ActuallyTaylor/Firefly/README.md

 - [ ] More languages

 - [ ] Rewrite the NSTextStorage subclass in obj-c.
 This will bring speed improvments.

+-[ ] Support VSCode Themes or a converter for VSCode -> Firefly theme

+-[ ] Highlight current line with tinting of line number and line fragmenet

 ~~- [ ] Upgrade Highlighter version~~